-- Impact on human health and controlled waters including workers and public during operational and maintenance activities because of residual contaminants present within the ground; and - Impact on human health and controlled waters during operation of the Facility from new sources of contamination being introduced.
+- Impact to human health and groundwaters during operational and maintenance activities as a result of residual contaminants; and - Impact to human health and groundwater during operation as a result of new sources of contamination being introduced.

 Impacts for the decommissioning phase of the Facility were considered to be similar to the impacts considered during the construction phase.